Newcombe Medal

 The Newcombe Medal celebrates and recognizes the performances, achievements, and contributions made by members of the Australian tennis family each year.
-The awards are named after Australian tennis legend John Newcombe.
+The awards are named after Australian tennis player John Newcombe.
 The awards are presented annually at an event in the latter months of the year.
 The inaugural year was 2010.

 Athlete Awards

 Newcombe Medal

 The Newcombe Medal is awarded to Australia's most outstanding elite tennis player for the year.
 Nominees for the award are selected by a panel of Australian champions and individuals in the tennis community.
 The award is named in honour of the achievements of Australian tennis player John Newcombe.

 Female Junior Athlete of the Year Award

 Junior athlete of the year is awarded to the player 18 years and under that is ranked number 1 in their age group (ATP/WTA/ITF/AR), has demonstrated a record of playing for Australia in teams events and has displayed a positive attitude at all times.